Prominence-Aware Artifact Detection and Dataset for Image Super-Resolution: Conclusion

 \section{Conclusion}

-In this work, we address the challenge of visual artifacts in single-image super-resolution, a problem that plagues even the newest, most capable models such as~\citet{yu2024scaling}.
-We argued that artifacts should be characterized by their \textit{prominence} to human observers rather than by binary masks, as the perceptual impact of artifacts varies significantly.
-We validated this perspective by showing that most viewers fail to notice almost half of the artifacts in the DeSRA dataset, which was annotated in-lab.

-Our primary contribution is a new dataset of 1302 artifact examples with prominence annotations from 11~contemporary SISR methods.
-We also provide prominence annotations for all 593 artifacts from the DeSRA dataset.

-Building on this, we developed an MLP-based method for SR-artifact detection that outputs prominence heatmaps, moving beyond simple binary masks.
-We conducted broad evaluations showing that compared with other methods, ours can more accurately evaluate the artifact severity of SR models.
-We showed the practical utility of our method in detecting prominent artifacts and fine-tuning SR models for artifact suppression.
+We addressed the challenge of visual artifacts in single-image super-resolution by introducing the concept of \textit{prominence}—characterizing artifacts by their perceptual impact rather than binary masks.
+Our crowdsourced study revealed that nearly half the artifacts in the existing DeSRA dataset go unnoticed by most viewers, validating this perspective.
+We contribute a new dataset of 1302 artifact examples with prominence annotations from 11 contemporary SISR methods, along with prominence labels for all 593 DeSRA artifacts.
+Building on this data, we developed a lightweight method that outputs prominence heatmaps and demonstrated its utility for evaluating SR models and fine-tuning them for artifact suppression.

 The implications of our work extend beyond SISR.
-The concept of artifact prominence is likely applicable to other image processing and restoration tasks, as suggested by our preliminary findings on a dataset of JPEG AI artifacts.
-Furthermore, prominence-aware metrics could guide future SR research to focus on structured regions where artifacts are most visible.
+Our evaluation on JPEG~AI artifacts in~\cref{sec:jai-obj-eval} suggests that prominence modeling applies to other restoration tasks.
+Further, prominence-aware metrics could guide SR research toward structured regions where artifacts are most visible.

-We acknowledge the limitations of our study.
-The artifact masks in our dataset are approximate, as delineating exact artifact boundaries is ambiguous even for human annotators.
-Instead, we seed masks using existing methods, introducing some inaccuracy.
-Additionally, our proposed pseudo-GT approach relying on a lightweight SR model can lead to false positive detections when it fails to reconstruct fine textures that a more powerful model resolves correctly.
-Finally, the lack of existing prominence datasets limits our ability to faithfully validate our method.
+We acknowledge limitations: the artifact masks in our dataset are approximate, as delineating exact artifact boundaries is ambiguous even for human annotators.
+Additionally, our pseudo-GT approach can produce false positives when the lightweight SR model fails to reconstruct fine textures.

-There are several promising directions for future research.
-A natural extension is towards video super-resolution: while our work applies on a per-frame basis, we do not address temporal artifacts such as flickering.
-To mitigate the failure mode of a single lightweight SR, using an ensemble of models for pseudo-GT could be explored.
-Finally, higher-capacity models such as~\citet{yu2024scaling} start to shift from simple texture distortions to more semantic artifacts like object replacement, inviting further investigation.